-Provider services that are pre-certified are covered at normal plan benefits following the deductible.
+Provider services that are pre-certified in accordance with section 3.2.2, Services Requiring Pre-certification, are covered at normal plan benefits following the deductible.
 Provider services received without precertification are covered at normal plan benefit after a \$400 penalty and the deductible.